-In addition to the Executive Office of the Governor (which includes the Offices of Management and Budget, Economic Development, and Technology and Information), there are thirteen cabinet departments, as reflected in the table which follows.
-They include the following: the Department of State, which administers the Division of Corporations and the Division of Cultural and Historical Affairs; the Department of Finance, which performs financing, accounting, bond finance, revenue collection, fiscal policy functions and administers the State lottery; the Department of Health and Social Services; the Department of Services for Children, Youth and Their Families; the Department of Natural Resources and Environmental Control; the Department of Labor; the Department of Transportation, which oversees the Division of Motor Vehicles; the Department of Safety and Homeland Security, which oversees the state police; the Department of Correction; the Department of Agriculture; the Department of Education; Delaware State Housing Authority; and the Delaware National Guard.
+In addition to the Executive Office of the Governor (which includes the Offices of Management and Budget and Economic Development), there are fourteen cabinet departments, as reflected in the table which follows.
+They include the following: (i) the Department of State, which administers the Division of Corporations and the Division of Cultural and Historical Affairs; (ii) the Department of Finance, which performs financing, accounting, bond finance, revenue collection, fiscal policy functions and administers the State lottery; (iii) the Department of Technology and Information; (iv) the Department of Health and Social Services; (v) the Department of Services for Children, Youth and Their Families; (vi) the Department of Natural Resources and Environmental Control; (vii) the Department of Labor; (viii) the Department of Transportation, which oversees the Division of Motor Vehicles; (ix) the Department of Safety and Homeland Security, which oversees the state police; (x) the Department of Correction; (xi) the Department of Agriculture; (xii) the Department of Education; (xiii) Delaware State Housing Authority; and (xiv) the Delaware National Guard.
 Delaware is unusual in that the State government (as opposed to county or municipal governments) funds and administers substantially all correctional, public health, welfare, and transportation services for its residents.